-Going it in-house means more work – and more pay – for those internal employees.
-Many business owners, especially those with smaller, tightly knit staffs, are hesitant to bring in a pro when it means eliminating the duties (or entire job) of a long-held employee.
-Their emotions hold them back from making the financial decision they need to.
+Keeping chargeback management in-house means more work – and more pay – for those internal employees.
+Many business owners, especially those with smaller, tightly knit staffs, are hesitant to bring in a pro when it means eliminating the duties (or entire job) of a longtime employee.

-Some businesses assume their success rate is good enough that they don’t need a pro.
-Unfortunately, many times merchants miscalculate their win-loss ratios, either because they don’t have enough data from their payment processors or they just don’t have time to track every chargeback and its progress.
-Sadly, this often leads to grossly overestimated win rates that mislead business owners into keeping chargeback disputes in-house.
+Some merchants assume they don't need to hire professionals because their win rate is high or the money they're losing to chargebacks is low.
+Unfortunately, merchants often miscalculate their win-loss ratios, either because they don’t have enough data from their payment processors or they just don’t have time to track every chargeback and its progress.
+Merchants also often fail to factor in the hidden costs of chargebacks when accounting for lost revenue.

-The other option is to bring in a pro.
-Naturally, this comes at a price, but it also comes with a number of serious benefits, too.
+The other option is to hire a professional chargeback management company to handle representment and provide insight into chargeback prevention methods.
+Naturally, this comes at a price, but it also comes with a number of significant benefits.

 By calling in a chargeback representment team, you get:

-A chargeback pro knows the dispute process in and out.
-It’s how they make money – by helping merchants and saving their hard-earned dollars.
-They know all the nuances, rules and regulations, and they keep up on them as they change and evolve within the industry.
-They’re also familiar with best practices for fighting chargebacks – even for your specific type of company and industry – and they know what to look for when tracking, monitoring and reporting your data and returns back to you.
+The experts at a chargeback management company know the dispute process inside and out.
+It’s how they make money – by helping merchants and recovering their hard-earned revenue.
+They know all the rules, regulations, and nuances of dealing with different networks and issuers, and they keep up on them as they change and evolve within the industry.
+They’re also familiar with best practices for preventing and fighting chargebacks – even for your specific type of company and industry – and they know what to look for when tracking, monitoring and reporting your data and returns back to you.

-One of the biggest benefits of using a pro is the tools they typically come with.
-Most small and medium-sized businesses just don’t have the resources to invest in chargeback management technology, and that means they lose out – on sales, on customers and on cash.
-Chargeback pros come with highly customized tools that can help you not only track and fight your chargebacks, but also give you insights into why your chargebacks are occurring – so you can take steps to prevent them and stop them in their tracks.
+One of the biggest benefits of hiring professionals is the tools they typically come with.
+Most small and medium-sized businesses just don’t have the resources to invest in chargeback management technology, and that means they lose out on sales, customers and revenue.
+Chargeback professionals have highly effective tools that can be customized to the needs of your specific business.
+These tools help you not only track and fight your chargebacks, but also give you insights into why these chargebacks are occurring so you can take steps to prevent them.

-Finally, you get strategy.
-Chargeback representment companies aren’t just shooting in the dark, hoping something works.
+Chargeback management companies aren’t just guessing when it comes to finding the perfect strategy for your business.
 They have years and years of experience working with all kinds of merchants across all kinds of industries.
 They know how to craft a strategy that works specifically for the unique business you operate.
-They can even make recommendations on how to set your back office for success and prevent chargebacks from ever occurring in the first place.
+They can even make recommendations on how to set up your back office for success and prevent chargebacks from ever occurring in the first place.

-It’s clear that calling in a professional representment team is the best way to manage chargebacks, but deciding to call in a pro isn’t the only decision you’ll need to make.
-You’ll also have to choose which representment company to go with – and believe us, not every option is created equal.
+We think it's clear that for most merchants, calling in a professional representment team is the best way to manage chargebacks.
+Deciding to hire professionals isn’t the only decision you’ll need to make, however.
+You’ll also have to choose which chargeback management company to go with, and not every option is created equal.

-Make sure the team you choose has experience, is supported with strong tech and tools, and that they work to help you not just fight chargebacks, but reduce them and prevent them in the first place.
+Make sure the team you choose has experience, is supported with effective tools and technology, and that they work to help you not just fight chargebacks, but also prevent them in the first place.